 is likely to endure.

-is against ultimate purpose.
+Violence is against purpose;

-What is against ultimate purpose soon ends.
+what is against purpose soon ends.

 Victories are won through propensity rather than force or actions.
 One of the most important tasks for a strategist is to recognise and assist natural propensity by encouraging its impetus, with the downfall of an adversary likely to follow as an inevitable result.

 Ames & Hall